 For colonization assays, bacterial strains were grown overnight in liquid LBm as described above.
 Bacterial density was then adjusted to 1.108 cfu.mL-1 with regard to the relative amount of cells at OD600=1.0 for each strain.
 In a sterile setting, 5-day old rice seedlings, prepared as described above, were inoculated with 1 mL of the bacterial solution at the base of each plant.
 Two systems (10 plants total) were prepared for each condition and grown for 14 days (28°C; 16 h light; 8 h dark).
 Five plants were randomly harvested per condition as biological replicates.
 The entire root system was sampled and transferred to a screw cap tube containing 1 mL of sterile water and a sterile ceramic bead.
 Roots were weighted and then pulverized using a Fastprep-24 (MPbio) at 6 m.s-1 for 40 seconds.
 A serial dilution of the resulting solution was spotted out on square LBm plates and incubated at 28°C for 48 hours.

 For plant growth measurements overnight broth bacterial cultures in LBm were pelleted by centrifugation, resuspended in distilled water and adjusted to OD600=1.0.
 CFU measurements at this OD are reported in the legend of supplementary Figure S1.
-Plants grown in a sand/perlite/vermiculite mix were inoculated with 1 ml of bacterial suspension per plant, 5 days after seedling transfer to pots.
+Twenty plants grown in a sand/perlite/vermiculite mix were inoculated with 1 ml of bacterial suspension per plant, 5 days after seedling transfer to pots.
 Plants were grown in a growth chamber (80% humidity, 28°C; 16 h light; 8 h dark) for 50 days before sampling, and fertilized with a 50% Hoagland solution, twice a week.
 The length of the longest leaf as well as the root’s and leave’s dry weights were measured for each plant.
-Statistics were performed in R (packages rstatix, multcompView, ggplot2) (Wickham, 2016; Kassambara, 2020; Graves et al., 2022) and differences were estimated with a pairwise Wilcoxon non-parametric test.
-R Script used to do statistics and produce Supplementary Figure S1 is accessible on github (https://github.com/lmoulin34/Wallner_PCI/)
+Statistics were performed in R using packages rstatix, multcompView and ggplot2 (Wickham, 2016; Kassambara, 2020; Graves et al., 2022) and differences were estimated with a pairwise Wilcoxon non-parametric test.
+R Script used to do statistics and produce Supplementary Figure S1 is accessible on Zenodo (https://doi.org/10.5281/zenodo.7447236).

 Exudate stimulation of bacterial cells

-For RNA extraction, cells were prepared the as detailed above but using VSG (Vincent Succinate Glutamate) growth medium (Vincent, 1970).
+For RNA extraction, cells were prepared as detailed above but using Vincent Succinate Glutamate (VSG) growth medium (Vincent, 1970).
 The pre-culture was then used to inoculate 50 mL VSG in 250 mL Erlenmeyer flasks at a final OD600=0.075.
 After 1 h of agitation at 150 rpm and 28°C, 800 µL of concentrated root exudate solution (62-fold) was added to obtain a final exudate concentration that was equivalent to that found in the hydroponic growth system.
 Cells were then grown until they reached mid-exponential phase.
 The volume required for 109 cells was collected and immediately transferred to a 15mL Falcon tube containing 95% ethanol and 5% phenol.
 Collected cells were centrifuged at 4000 rpm for 15 minutes.
 The supernatant was discarded and the pellet was used to extract total RNA using the RiboPure RNA purification kit for bacteria (ThermoFisher).
 After extraction, the sample were subjected to a TURBO DNase (ThermoFisher) treatment to remove any residual DNA.
 Extraction efficiency was qualified using the 2100 Bioanalyzer system with an RNA Nano Chip (Agilent Technologies).

 Ribodepletion and RNA sequencing